Some Basic Facts

 ® Our buildings are over 60 years old; we spend approximately $1 million/year more on maintenance than our neighboring districts.

-® We have over $24 million in critical repairs needed.
+® We have over $24 million in critical needs.
 It’s time we do more than patch/repair.

 The goals are to enhance student safety and security, increase efficiency to lower costs, upgrade technology and infrastructure, and purchase buses when they reach the end of their useful lives.
 This will improve the education of all students and district quality for all residents.